Mood Vs Mode: What’s The Difference?

 Tips for Managing Your Mood and Mode

-There are two main things that people use to change their mood and mode: external stimuli and internal thoughts.
+People use two main things to change their mood and mode: external stimuli and internal thoughts.
 External stimuli can be things like music, smells, or words.
 Internal thoughts can be anything from positive or negative affirmations to self-talk.

 External stimulations can often make people feel happier and more relaxed, while internal thoughts can often make people feel more focused and productive.
 It’s important to find what works best for you and to stick with it, as changing your mood and mode too frequently can lead to inconsistency and boredom.